Contents

 “Many studies have attempted to optimize the output of the Malaria program by empowering the local communities and non-government organizations simultaneously (Chang, 2020; Andrew et al., 2019; Zorte and Plaza, 2017).
 Meanwhile, local community activities and social backgrounds in fields vary, which leads to variations in the output achievement (Zahra, 2021; Marck, 2019).
 However, only few studies were conducted to evaluate the effects of the number of activities and social determinants of the local community or health volunteers. “

 All photographs, graphs and diagrams should be referred to as a 'Figure' and they should be numbered consecutively (1, 2, etc.).
 Multipart figures ought to be labeled with lower case letters (a, b, etc.).
 The figure should be provided in high resolution, and clear and easy-to-read text (if applicable).
 Please insert keys and scale bars directly in the figures.
 Provide a detailed legend (without abbreviations) to each figure, refer to the figure in the text and note its approximate location in the margin.
-Only black and white figures must be submitted.
+Detailed recommendations for figures are ensure that figures are clear and legible with typed letterings, Black & white or colored figures are allowed, and do not show border line in figure.
 The resolution of the figure must be at least 300 dpi.
 Figures that are prepared by excel should be sent along with their source of data.
 Please avoid giving Figures as Fig.1a, Fig.1b, etc. Each Figure should stand alone.

 ♣ REFERENCES

 All publications cited in the text should be presented in the list of references following the text of the manuscript.
 Please write the author's name with the last name first and the first name as initials, with a maximum of 3 (three) authors' names.
 If there are more than 3 (three) authors, the following author should be written with "et al." in the last.
-When referencing in the body of text, write the number only, no brackets, and use superscript after a full stop (.), e.g.: ..... .10.
 Reference numbers must be numbered consecutively in accordance with the whole text, and recent journal references (ten years back) are preferred.
 The first letter of reference titles should be written with a capital letter, the rest lowercase, except the name of the person, place, and time.
 The title should not be underlined and in bold letters.
 Write journal names completely (do not use abbreviations).
 The list of references should be given in the following style:

 ● Journal article: